Private Piano Studio

 Missed Lessons

-All scheduled lessons for the month must be paid for, unless otherwise agreed.
-Any lessons cancelled late (less than 24 hour notice) will be forfeited unless otherwise agreed.
-Students will have one week in which to make up the missed lesson based on my availability, after which, it will be forfeited.
-Should I be unavailable to teach a scheduled lesson, it will be rescheduled if possible; if not, the charge will be credited to the following month’s account.
+As all scheduled lessons for the month must be paid for in advance on the first of the month, any lessons forgotten or cancelled late (less than 24 hour notice) will be forfeited.
+Students who are too ill to attend a lesson (having stayed home from school) will have one week in which to make up the missed lesson based on our mutual availability, after which, it will be forfeited.
+In the case of mild illness, a lesson can be taken by ZOOM rather than canceled.
+Should I need to cancel a lesson, it will be made up, either through Zoom or in-studio within a reasonable time, depending on the circumstances.

 Termination of Piano Study